marko-knoebl/slides/sections/python-beginner/37-parts-of-programs-en.md

 ## Statements across multiple lines

-If a statement should encompass multiple lines it is usually written in parentheses:
+a statement can span across multiple lines if we use parantheses:

 ```py
 a = (2 + 3 + 4 + 5 + 6 +